GameSkyRO/internship2025/ChintoiuVladut/readme.md

 Started the implementation of USART, without creating the additional resources.
 Attempted to create a working prototype over the USART provided by the debugger.
 Setup was unsuccesful.

 ## 16.07.2025
 Corrected the mistakes made in the previous day and succesfully implemented USART as a prototype.
-Next step is to implement encapsulate the methods used belonging to each peripheral (syscon and flexcomm).
+Next step is to implement the methods used belonging to each peripheral (syscon and flexcomm).

 ## 17.07.2025
 Started working on clocks.rs, providing higher level methods for enabling USART.
 Implemented functions for all the FLEXCOMM interfaces, beyond the one needed for my prototype (FLEXCOMM0).

 ## 21.07.2025
 Cleaned up the code and generalized some of the traits for easier use.

+## 22.07.2025
+Tested the ability to send a message via USART.
+Attempted to write a loopback test without success.

+## 23.07.2025
+Further debugged the loopback capability.
+Not finished.

+## 24.07.2025
+Further debug.

+## 28.07.2025
+Successfuly tested sending characters in a blocking way, along with the loopback test.

+## 29.07.2025
+Started looking into the interrupt driven approach.
+Researched the needed interrupts to make the interrupt driven part work.

+## 30.07.2025
+Implemented part of the functions needed to modify the registers needed.
+Worked on handle_interrupt().

+## 31.07.2025
+Implemented the needed methods and managed to load part of the kernel startup.

+## 4.08.2025
+Worked on another loopback test to verify the newline (interrupt-driven) sending of messages.

+## 5.08.2025
+Fixed transmits not firing and tested interrupt-driven USART receival.
+Tested looping messages after newline.

+## 6.08.2025
+Managed to run the libtock-c "Hello world!" example without issue.

+## 7.08.2025
+Started research on the implementation steps of the alarm.